 Traveller’s BP at 1906 Carthage Road, Adams Discount Cigarettes at 501 W. Second St., Dobbs Place at 2806 W. Fifth St., Dobbs Mobile at 3001 W. Fifth St. and an unidentified store at 511 W. Second St. were also raided.

 A citywide moratorium on sweepstakes cafes, in effect since 2010, expires on June 10.
 In anticipation, the Lumberton City Council at its May 12 meeting adopted a zoning ordinance that limits the capacity, location and hours of sweepstakes cafes looking to open up in Lumberton.
 Under the ordinance, conditional-use permits for sweepstakes cafes will not be issued until the General Assembly deems them legal.

-Gaming companies have tried to put out new machines they say circumvent the law.
+Gaming companies have tweaked software in an effort to circumvent the law.

 The strategy is to show a player’s winnings before the game begins, supposedly making the prize independent of the game and therefore not gambling.
 But Britt has said the machines are still not in compliance with state law.